-1. Introduction to the Predicament
+1 Introduction to the Predicament

 I am writing this book in a hostile environment for genuinely theoretical and meta-theoretical investigations in the area of social sciences.
 More and more articles, conference presentations and discussions in symposiums are sending out one key message: ‘no more abstract theory!’
-How did this happen to the broader field which was founded upon the tradition of social philosophy, and has as its main areas of investigation relations, tendencies and ‘objects’ that are genuinely unobservable or abstract?
+How did this happen to the broader field which was founded upon the tradition of social philosophy and has as its main areas of investigation relations, tendencies and ‘objects’ that are genuinely unobservable or abstract?

 To take just one recent, characteristic example, in one of the most respected journals of sociological theory, Besbris and Khan (2017) argue for the need for less theory and more description if sociology aspires to become a robust science.
-In order make their case, they take the example of an allegedly ambiguous concept (cultural capital) in order to point out that its semantic instability and multiple retheorizations by different scholars do not offer a lot to a field that already struggles to offer robust analyses.
+In order to make their case, they take the example of an allegedly ambiguous concept (cultural capital) in order to point out that its semantic instability and multiple retheorisations by different scholars do not offer a lot to a field that already struggles to offer robust analyses.
 Interestingly, they are right about this concept; it is a hybrid amalgamation of two antithetical images: culture and capital (the latter of which is quantifiable and commonly used in economic relations).
 But is it not misleading to focus on one of the most ambiguous concepts in sociology in order to draw the conclusion that we need less theory?

-‘Less theory’ is usually thought to be required because the existing state of fragmentation in sociology, which is seen to be attributable to a proliferation of theorization, confuses and distracts from the empirical focus on data analysis.
-And ‘more description’ of new empirical evidence is frequently called for in defiance of the possibility of robust empirical investigations which are not in need of unnecessary theorizations.
+‘Less theory’ is usually thought to be required because the existing state of fragmentation in sociology, which is seen to be attributable to a proliferation of theorisation, confuses and distracts from the empirical focus on data analysis.
+And ‘more description’ of new empirical evidence is frequently called for in defiance of the possibility of robust empirical investigations which are not in need of unnecessary theorisations.
 As Besbris and Khan emphasised, ‘science, after all, is largely the generation of novel empirical findings’ (Besbris and Khan, 2017: 152).

 ‘Unbelievable’, one could whisper, having in mind the lessons of post-positivism (in the sixties and seventies) as regards the role of theory in the natural sciences, and even more so considering that in the examination of the social world we have to tackle unperceivable and holistic macro-entities, where theoretical speculation is the only way to delve deeper in our search for explanation and understanding.
-Yet no matter how unintelligible this anti-theoretical tendency in the sociological research might seem to be, the state of affairs in contemporary academia is this: dominant authors in global sociology are advising newcomers to sociology to abandon theoretical work that aims at defending or synthesizing well-established traditions (see, for example, Lizardo, 2020).
+Yet, no matter how unintelligible this anti-theoretical tendency in the sociological research might seem to be, the state of affairs in contemporary academia is this: dominant authors in global sociology are advising newcomers to sociology to abandon theoretical work that aims at defending or synthesising well-established traditions (see, for example, Lizardo, 2020).